HDR Variation and Extension of Candidature Procedure

 Terms mentioned in this document and not defined here are defined in the Policy Glossary in the Learning and Teaching domain of the University Policy Library, and in the Higher Degree by Research (HDR) Requirements.

-0.1 The table below outlines each type of variation to HDR candidature that might be sought, and how to obtain approval:
+1.1 The table below outlines each type of variation to HDR candidature that might be sought, and how to obtain approval:

-1. Add/Remove coursework subjects – by Variation of Candidature form
+1. Add/Remove HDR coursework subjects

 2. Extend my HDR candidature/scholarship/fee exemption